Poll: What, when reading a fanfic, annoys you the most? Vote Now!

 8. Dear Marni, I Am So Sorry . . .
 (April 2009):

 Little high school Forestwater watched Repo!
 The Genetic Opera and fell in love with Nathan.
 Since then I’ve grown a bit away from that fandom, but this story was an attempt to unpack his and Marni’s relationship, and the night Shilo was born.

 A Little Glimpse of Leg (July 2011 - Present):

+Jack meets a young woman in a bar, and you know there’s only one way this story can go. . . .
 I actually wrote this a long time ago — probably around the time of Dear Marni . . .
 It was a bit mean-spirited, perhaps, as I’d written it in response to all those stories in which Jack Sparrow falls in love with a saucy maid, marries her, and lives happily ever after with a bunch of pirate babies; it’s a fun story, and some of those are quite good, but it never seemed very realistic to his character.
 So I decided to create my own version.
-Despite being fanfic, it really centers around an OC named Catherine, and this is the only thing about the fic that bothers me.
+Despite being fanfic, it centers around an OC named Catherine, and this is the only thing about the fic that bothers me.
 There was really no other way to do it, since I was trying to mimic the style of those Jack-marries-end-of-story fanfics, which are almost always from the point of view of the OC, but I never like to do that.
 I hope it isn’t too boring for readers, in any case.
 It’s fairly well-written, at least.
-(Man, I’m really back at talking up my stories, aren’t I?)
+(Man, I’m really bad at talking up my stories, aren’t I?)
 The cover was created by myself, using the font from, the logo from Google (owned by Disney, I’m sure), and the images of Catherine from a game called .